sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 4. Copy both values somewhere that will be secure and accessible to you when you need to use the the token.

-To generate a personal access token from the API, see the [API docs](https://developer.sailpoint.com/apis/beta/#operation/createPersonalAccessToken) for details.
+To generate a personal access token from the API, use the [create personal access token endpoint](/idn/api/beta/create-personal-access-token).

 To use a personal access token to generate an `access_token` that can be used to authenticate requests to the API, follow the [Client Credentials Grant Flow](#client-credentials-grant-flow), using the `Client ID` and `Client Secret` obtained from the personal access token.